Every valuation, re-derivable

 DLOM methodologies

-Four marketability-discount models
+Four marketability-discount models.

 Applied company-wide or per share class — with optional class-specific volatility derived via Merton elasticity from the OPM breakpoints, producing a defensible per-class DLOM.